 It is a service that can be utilized by computing history organizations for purposes of demonstrating the early World Wide Web, and by vintage computer enthusiasts.
 It allows users and interested parties to browse the Internet with classic web browsers.
 That is the essence of the Protoweb platform.
 New classic web sites are continuously being brought back online thanks to the Internet history enthusiasts who are working hard to rebuild the Internet of the past.

 Quality over Quantity

 Protoweb wasn’t created to be an all-encompassing archive of data.
 It’s purpose is mainly to focus on accuracy of the user experience and present web pages as close as possible to original to the user.
-Over time the list of accessible websites has grown as our volunteer team reconstructs and recovers files from a plethora of sources, and we’re working tirelessly to restore full website functionality including dynamic content such as search engines, guest books, web rings, visitor counters and much more.
-Emphasis has also been given to finding and restoring resources that are at risk of becoming extinct on the real Internet, and they have been made available along with the pages that link to them.
+Over time the list of accessible websites has grown as our volunteer team rebuilds and recovers files from a plethora of sources, and we’re working tirelessly to restore full website functionality.
+Emphasis is also placed on finding and restoring resources that are at risk of becoming extinct on the real Internet, and they have been made available on Protoweb along with the pages that link to them.
 FTP sites that no longer exist are made available through the service and all resources on ProtoWeb are free to use.

 A team effort to preserve the past

 The project is no minor undertaking, however at ProtoWeb, we remain committed to our work in restoring the Classic Web back to its former glory.
 The project would not be possible without our volunteers’ help.
 If you have websites you would like to add to the service, or classic resources, data archives, please contact us!
 Please follow the social media links at the bottom of the page to get in touch.
 We greatly appreciate the help of our fellow digital curators.